 The spider catches insects, sometimes larger than itself, in its web, which it builds on the surface of leaves.
 The female hides the 7-millimetre long egg sac on a place distant from its retreat.

-In Great Britain, until 1993, it was only found in London and the Home Counties.
-It may originally have been imported into Kew Gardens.
+First recorded in Great Britain in 1880, until 1993 it was only found in London and the Home Counties.

 Formerly rare in Leicestershire and Rutland but increasing.
 The Freemans Lock record of 25th May 2012 is believed to be the first record for VC55.

 545 British records for this species to 2015.